itisdanish/Memory-App-NodeJS-MongoDB/README.md

 ## Acknowledgments

-Give credit to individuals or projects that inspired or helped your project.
-You can also include links to external resources or libraries you used.

-**Usage:**

-1. Open your web browser and go to [http://localhost:3000](http://localhost:3000).
-2. Use the app to create, view, edit, and delete memories.

-**Contributing:**

-Contributions are welcome!
-Please follow the [Contribution Guidelines](CONTRIBUTING.md).

-**License:**

-This project is licensed under the MIT License.
-See the [LICENSE.md](LICENSE.md) file for details.

-**Acknowledgments:**

 - [Node.js](https://nodejs.org/)
 - [MongoDB](https://www.mongodb.com/)
 - [Express.js](https://expressjs.com/)
 - [Bootstrap](https://getbootstrap.com/)
 - [EJS](https://ejs.co/)
+ Give credit to individuals or projects that inspired or helped your project.
+You can also include links to external resources or libraries you used.